On July 20, 1969, humanity set foot on another world

-On that July day in 1969, millions of eyes were turned to the sky.
+On that day in July 1969, millions of eyes were turned skyward.
 Man walked on the Moon for the first time, fulfilling an age-old dream.
-Neil Armstrong, followed by Buzz Aldrin, wrote the names of the Apollo 11 crew into history, forever etching this date into the collective memory.
+Neil Armstrong, followed by Buzz Aldrin, etched the names of the Apollo 11 crew into history, forever etching that date into the collective memory.

 A WATCH inspired by the APOLLO 11 mission

-Col&MacArthur pays homage to this moment suspended in time with LUNAR1969, a moon watch designed as a true testament to the epic space adventure.
-At its heart is an authentic fragment of a lunar meteorite, bringing a piece of this legendary moment to your wrist.
+It is this moment suspended in time that Col&McArthur pays homage to with LUNAR1969, a moon watch designed as a true witness to the space epic.
+At its heart lies an authentic fragment of a lunar meteorite, allowing you to wear a piece of this mythical moment on your wrist.

-The symbolism of the LUNAR1969 does not stop at the setting of an authentic fragment of a lunar meteorite.
-This watch reveals on its dial the coordinates of the six Apollo missions that landed on the Moon, as well as a bright dot marking the exact location of the first step on the Moon, in the "Mare Tranquillitatis".
-The date of July 20, 1969, engraved at 9:56 p.m. on the case, recalls the moment when man crossed a decisive frontier.
-On the back, the imprint of the very first step seals this tribute to the pioneers of space.
+The symbolism of the LUNAR1969 extends beyond the setting of an authentic fragment of lunar meteorite.
+This watch displays on its dial the coordinates of the six Apollo missions that landed on the Moon, as well as a bright dot marking the exact location of the first step on the Moon, in the "Mare Tranquillitatis."
+The date July 20, 1969, engraved at 9:56 PM on the case, commemorates the moment when humankind crossed a decisive threshold.
+On the case back, the imprint of that very first step seals this tribute to the pioneers of space exploration.

-A limited edition designed for watchmaking and space exploration enthusiasts, or those who dream of the combination of the two.
+A limited edition designed for watch enthusiasts, space exploration enthusiasts, or those who dream of the combination of the two.

 Produced in a strictly limited edition, the LUNAR1969 comes in two exclusive versions: 1,969 pieces for the quartz version, in homage to the year of the moon landing, and only a few hundred for the automatic version, intended for lovers of exceptional watchmaking.

-Each watch is individually numbered and comes with a certificate of authenticity attesting to the provenance of the encapsulated lunar fragment.
-This rarity, combined with the precision of a Swiss-made movement, makes it a sought-after piece among space enthusiasts and those who value exceptional timepieces.
+Each watch is individually numbered and accompanied by a certificate of authenticity attesting to the origin of the encapsulated lunar fragment.
+This rarity, combined with the precision of a Swiss-made movement, makes it a prized piece for space enthusiasts and collectors of exceptional timepieces.